pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 ## Step 4: Configure the task

-This section assumes that you need to replicate data of the `test_table` table in the `test_db` schema of Aurora-1 and Aurora-2 instances, in both full data migration and incremental replication modes, to the `test_table` table of the `test_db` schema in one downstream TiDB instance.
+This section assumes that you need to migrate data of the `test_table` table in the `test_db` schema of Aurora-1 and Aurora-2 instances, in both full data migration and incremental replication modes, to the `test_table` table of the `test_db` schema in one downstream TiDB instance.

 Copy and edit `{ansible deploy}/conf/task.yaml.example` to generate the following `task.yaml` configuration file: